Craig444444444/Autonomous-Knowledge-System/README.md

+Self-Enhancing AI-Powered Codebase

-use Colab enhancer in Google colabs. copy paste.
+Use the Colab Enhancer in Google Colab:

-input credentials
+Copy & paste the script into a new Colab notebook.

+Input your credentials (GitHub token, Gemini API key).

-and automounsly update enhance your code base based on your input.
+It will autonomously update and enhance your codebase based on your input.

-still needs refinement.
+⚠ Note: Still in refinement – contributions welcome!